Tui-howe/Custom-Python-Calculator-Assessment/README.md

 ### Design Decisions:
-- Age Group for calculator is Intermidiate level
+- Age Group for calculator is Intermidiate students (11-13yrs old)

-* whichs is
+- Colourful because it would be easier for Intermidiate students to read